-The first heuristic orders nodes of the graph according to the Topological Sort/ Earliest Task First (TS/ETF) approach [14].
+The first heuristic orders nodes of the graph according to the Topological Sort/Earliest Task First (TS/ETF) approach [15].
 It performs a topological sort of the parallel-execution graph and assigns level values to its nodes.
-If node u precedes node v in the topological-sort order, that is, level(u) < level(v), then u will be assigned a higher priority to the node with the smaller stime value.
+If node u precedes node v in the topological-sort order, that is, level(u) < level(v), then u will be assigned a higher priority than v.
+If, however, level(u) equals level(v), then TS/ETF assigns a higher priority to the node with the smaller stime value.
 The relative priorities of nodes with equal level and stime values, is assigned by TS/ETF randomly.

-The second heuristic implements the CP/MISF principle [13].
-It uses topological sort and critical-path information to construct a priority list of nodes.
+The second heuristic implements the CP/MISFprinciple [13].
+It uses topological sort and criticalpath information to construct a priority list of nodes.
 Nodes are introduced in the priority list according to the descending order of their ptime values.
 For nodes with the same ptime value, CP/MISF assigns a higher priority to the ones with the larger number of immediate successors, that is, with the larger number of outgoing edges.